Germain-L/Algorithms-and-datastructures/README.md

 # Algorithms-and-datastructures
- - My  implementations of learn algorithms and datastructures with the dart language
+ - My  implementations of learnt algorithms and datastructures in the dart language